-If you are a named co-author, this means that:
+If you are a named co-author, this means that you:

-- You have made a significant contribution to the work reported, whether that’s in the research conception or design, acquisition of data, analysis and interpretation, or in all these areas.
+- Made a significant contribution to the work reported, whether that’s in the conception, study design, execution, acquisition of data, analysis and interpretation, or in all these areas.

-- You have drafted, written, or revised the article.
+- Have drafted or written, or substantially revised or critically reviewed the article.

-- You have agreed on the journal to which your article will be submitted.
+- Have agreed on the journal to which the article will be submitted.

 Affiliations: get it right

-Your affiliation in the manuscript should be the institution where the research was conducted, and you should include details of any funding received from them.
+Your affiliation in the manuscript should be the institution where you conducted the research.
+You should also include details of any funding received from that institution.
 If you have changed affiliation since completing the research, your new affiliation can be acknowledged in a note.
-Changes to affiliation cannot normally be made after the article is accepted.
+We can’t normally make changes to affiliation after the journal accepts your article.

-- After your article has been accepted, if you need to change the co-authors for any reason you should write to the editor of the journal, with a clear reason for the change.
-This letter must come from all the authors, including the person being added or removed.
+- After the journal has accepted your article , if you need to change the co-authors for any reason you should write to the editor of the journal, with a clear reason for the change.
+This letter must come from all the authors, including the person you are adding or removing.
 The editor will need to agree to the change.

 - If the corresponding author changes before the article is published (i.e., if a co-author becomes the corresponding author), please write to the editor of the journal and the production editor, confirming that both authors have agreed the change.